 We did get stuck a couple other times from being a little too ambitious about which sandy hills we decided to tackle, but were able to get unstuck fairly easily.

 This adventure was incredible.
 It was actually, if I’m being totally honest, a life-changing moment for our family.
 Until then, our vacations were focused around more little-kid activities, like Disneyland, Legoland, Sea World, and Zoos.
-But in 2013, this adventure changed everything.
-This adventure proved our kids weren’t toddlers and littles anymore, but big kids ready for big adventures.
+But this adventure changed everything.
+It proved our kids weren’t littles anymore, but big kids ready for big adventures.
 If they could handle this like pros, they could do anything.
 Since then our vacations have shifted to more outdoor, adventurous experiences — and we’re having so much fun experiencing it all together.

 Know Before You Go